 Mapping Out Each Country’s Largest Public Company

 Recent IPOs filed by Silicon Valley firms like Uber, Lyft, and Beyond Meat have garnered significant media attention in recent weeks.
 While the American news cycle has covered a lot about these newcomers to the stock exchange, they are only a small snapshot of the global network of public companies.
-Our newest visualization maps out the largest public company in each country, based on the most recent data from the Forbes Global 2000 list.
+Our newest visualization maps out the largest public company in each country, as measured by market value and based on the most recent data from the Forbes Global 2000 list.

-- In the full Forbes list of the World’s Largest Public Companies, 9 of the top 10 companies are located in either the U.S. or China.
+- In the full Forbes list of the World’s Largest Public Companies, the top 10 public companies by market value are located in either the U.S. or China.

 - Overall, banks, tech, automobiles, telecommunications, and energy are the industries with the largest public companies around the world.